Anni-Frid Lyngstad: 1958–1969: Early work

-On 3 September 1967, Lyngstad won the Swedish national talent competition, "New Faces", arranged by record company EMI Svenska, and held at Skansen, Stockholm.
-The song she chose to sing was "En Ledig Dag" ("A Day Off", original title: "Week-End in Portofino").
+On 3 September 1967, Lyngstad won the Swedish national talent competition "New Faces", arranged by record company EMI Svenska and held at Skansen, Stockholm.
+The song she chose to sing was "En ledig dag" ("A Day Off"; original title "Week-End in Portofino").
 The first prize in this contest was a recording contract with EMI's Swedish subsidiary.
 Unbeknownst to Lyngstad, the winner of the contest was also expected to appear the same evening in the country's most popular TV show at that time, Hylands Hörna.
 This happened on the same day Sweden switched from driving on the left-hand side of the road to the right-hand side.
 Driving on that day was discouraged, so most of the nation was watching TV that night.
 Lyngstad performed her winning song live.
-The performance can be seen on Frida - The DVD.
+The performance can be seen on Frida – The DVD.

 This first exposure to a wider television audience caused a sensation, and many record companies and producers contacted Frida immediately.
 EMI executives, fearing they might lose their new singer, took the precaution of driving from Stockholm to Lyngstad's home in Eskilstuna the next morning with a recording contract for her to sign.
 EMI producer Olle Bergman remembers: "We got so interested and fond of her and I thought she had everything a person needs to become something."

-On 11 September 1967, Lyngstad recorded the vocals for "En ledig dag", which was to become her first single for EMI Sweden, under the company's His Master's Voice label.
+On 11 September 1967, Lyngstad recorded the vocals for "En ledig dag", which was to become her first single for EMI, under the company's British His Master's Voice label.
 Professional and self-assured on this first day in the studio, she recorded the vocals in just one take.
-The early songs she recorded for EMI are included in the compilation album, Frida 1967–1972, released by EMI Sweden in 1997.
+The early songs she recorded for EMI are included in the compilation album Frida 1967–1972, released by EMI Sweden in 1997.

-On 29 January 1968, she performed this song on 'Studio 8' on national television and on this occasion briefly met future ABBA member Agnetha Fältskog, who also performed her first single on the same SVT1 programme.
+On 29 January 1968, she performed this song on Studio 8 on national television and on this occasion briefly met future ABBA member Agnetha Fältskog, who also performed her first single on the same SVT1 programme.
 Lyngstad toured Sweden with Lasse Lönndahl and Bengt Hallberg in 1968, and recorded several singles for EMI.
 At the same time, she decided to leave her family and move to Stockholm to start working full-time as a singer.

 In 1969, she participated in Melodifestivalen, the Swedish heats for the Eurovision Song Contest, with the song "Härlig är vår jord" ("Our Earth Is Wonderful"), and finished in fourth place.
-In the backstage she met her future second husband and ABBA bandmate Benny Andersson.
+Backstage she met her future second husband and ABBA bandmate Benny Andersson.